-The Dynamics of 'Limited Hybridity' in Migration: The Case of Zera Beita Israel from Ethiopia
+The Dynamics of ‘Limited Hybridity’ in Migration: The Case of Zera Beita Israel from Ethiopia

-Dr. Ravit Talmi Cohn
+Dr. Ravit Talmi-Cohn

 Introduction

-One of the key challenges posed by global migration today is the tension created by the categories and labels nation states use to define who will and will not belong as legitimate future citizens, and the lived experiences of migrants.
-Such categories and labels represent an attempt to create order, as migration policies reflect a struggle with the lines of demarcation between groups of migrants: those who have come to settle permanently, labor migrants, refugees, asylum seekers, those who come as professionals, students, and temporary migrants.
-In other words, through legislation and policies, states intervene in global migration flows by deciding who is an immigrant, a refugee or an illegal migrant (Sahin-Mencütek 2012).
+One of the key challenges posed by global migration today is the tension created by the categories and labels nation states use to define who will and who will not belong as legitimate future citizens in the face of the lived experiences of migrants.
+Such categories and labels represent an attempt to create order, as migration policies reflect a struggle with the lines of demarcation between groups of migrants: those who have come to settle permanently, labor migrants, refugees, asylum seekers, and those who come as professionals, students, and temporary migrants.
+Thus, through legislation and policies, states intervene in global migration flows by deciding who is an immigrant, a refugee or an illegal migrant (Sahin-Mencütek 2012).

-Despite their seeming logic, Moncrieffe & Eyben (2007) have argued that categorization aims to transform a dynamic cultural processes into defined constructs.
+Despite its ostensible logic, Moncrieffe & Eyben (2007) have argued that categorization aims to transform dynamic cultural processes into defined constructs.
 Earlier, Zetter (1991) maintained that labeling turns humans into objects with material and political meaning, enabling the translation of identity for bureaucratic purposes.
-In any case, it is clear that, by their very nature, these policy mechanisms are dynamic and particular (Appelqvist 1999; McAdam 2005), with different countries imposing different definitions of identity which result in various rights and obligations (Adelman 1988) as well as labeling that creates conditioning by means of differentiation, inclusion and exclusion, stereotypes, and control mechanisms.
-Others point out that different categories of migration and ensuing migratory paths and flows are constructed and shaped by the “interaction between the policies governing migration, the capabilities of migrants and their aspirations” (Dimitriadi 2015: 5; c.f.
-Mingot and de Arimatéia da Cruz 2013:Düvell 2012).
-While the bureaucratic and political systems that label and categorize people and communities are inflexible, the everyday activities and lives of flesh-and-blood migrants are characterized by a complex interplay of anthropological and sociological blurring.
-This blurring reflects the reality of contemporary migration processes, which can last years and often involve temporary or circular movements, multi-country journeys, and diverse diaspora connections bridging origin and destination (Hugo et al. 2014; Düvell 2008; Mingot and de Arimatéia da Cruz 2013; Fargues 2009; Tudoroiu 2017).
-This complexity stands in stark contrast to the perception of human migration in our "era of flows," where ideas, goods, and capital seemingly traverse borders freely.
-Paradoxically, it is in this very era that migration is increasingly framed as a threat, creating "people out of place" (Kemp and Yona 2008).
-These tensions play out in the everyday lives of migrants, as they navigate and negotiate limited hybrid spaces within the rigid categorizations imposed by nation-states.
+Regardless, it is clear that, by their very nature, these policy mechanisms are dynamic and particular (Appelqvist 1999; McAdam 2005), with different countries imposing different definitions of identity, resulting in diverse rights and obligations (Adelman 1988) as well as a labeling that creates conditioning by means of differentiation, inclusion and exclusion, stereotypes, and control mechanisms—a process wherebymigratory paths and flows are constructed and shaped by the “interaction between the policies governing migration, the capabilities of migrants and their aspirations” (Dimitriadi 2015: 5; c.f.
+Mingot and de Arimatéia da Cruz 2013; Düvell 2012).

-These categorizations, implemented through laws, policies, and practices, serve as justification for mechanisms of inclusion and exclusion.
-As Wimmer and Glick Schiller (2002) argue, migration challenges the presumed cultural and ethnic homogeneity within national territories, leading to the construction of categories like "citizen versus foreigner" and dichotomies between the "imagined national community" and "ethnic or religious others."
-Even beyond immigration status, binaries based on access to state benefits (e.g., "migrant" vs. "non-migrant") further reinforce these divisions.
+These categorizations, implemented through laws, policies, and practices, serve to justify mechanisms of inclusion and exclusion.
+As Wimmer and Glick Schiller (2002) argue, migration challenges the presumed cultural and ethnic homogeneity within national territories, leading to the construction of categories like “citizen versus foreigner” and dichotomies between the “imagined national community” and “ethnic or religious others.”
+Even beyond immigration status, binaries based on access to state benefits (e.g., “migrant” vs. “non-migrant”) further reinforce these divisions.

+This complexity stands in stark contrast to the perception of human migration in our “era of flows,” where ideas, goods, and capital seemingly traverse borders freely.
+(Paradoxically, it is in this very era that migration is increasingly framed as a threat, creating “"people out of place” (Kemp and Yona 2008).)
+While the bureaucratic and political systems that label and categorize people and communities are inflexible, the everyday activities and lives of flesh-and-blood migrants as they navigate and negotiate the rigid categorizations imposed by nation-states are characterized by a complex interplay of anthropological and sociological blurring.

+This chapter argues that as migrants navigate the tension between the categories imposed on them by the sovereign state and their own lived experiences across multiple spaces, they experience a limited hybridity that creates combinations – of old and new, past and present – that enable them to exist and to achieve a sense of belonging.
+This hybridity is particularly relevant given the reality of contemporary migration processes, which can last years and often involve temporary or circular movements, multi-country journeys, and diverse diaspora connections bridging origin and destination (Düvell 2008; Fargues 2009; Hugo et al. 2014; Mingot and de Arimatéia da Cruz 2013; Tudoroiu 2017).
+The spaces which migrants inhabit are shaped by the interaction of external, state-generated labels and categories with internal cultural, personal, and community concepts, producing a limited form of hybridity, as migrants navigate the complex and often contradictory forces that shape their lives.